DUNE/dune-justin/docs/monte_carlo.md

 # Monte Carlo requests

-justIN relies on matching unprocessed input files with generic jobs which start on worker nodes at sites.
+justIN relies on matching unprocessed input files with wrapper jobs which start on worker nodes at sites.
 To be able to include Monte Carlo requests in the system, it is necessary to create virtual counter files in the [justIN database](database.md)'s list of files.
 These counter